Generation X (band): 1980–1981: New line-up

-Idol and James parted company in February 1981 (with some discord from James' corner, with an unnamed party briefing the music press that the premature end of Gen X had been brought about due to a "chemical imbalance"), after Gen X's ex-manager Bill Aucoin advised Idol to relocate from London to New York City.
+Idol and James parted company in February 1981 (with an unnamed party briefing the music press that the premature end of Gen X had been brought about due to a "chemical imbalance"), after Gen X's ex-manager Bill Aucoin advised Idol to relocate from London to New York City.
 James went on to form and perform with the rockabilly/cyberpunk act Sigue Sigue Sputnik, with which he returned to the British chart in the late 1980s, with a single and a long-player entering the Top 10.
 Idol left England with a solo artist contract from Chrysalis Records to start anew in the United States, taking Gen X's single "Dancing with Myself" as a calling card.
-During the 1980s he became one of the most commercially successful pop/rock stars that originated from the 1970s punk rock movement.
+During the 1980s he became one of the most commercially successful pop/rock stars that sprang from the 1970s punk rock movement.

 Reunions

 On 20 September 1993, during the England leg of Idol's 'No Religion' tour, the late 1970s Generation X reformed for a one-off performance at the Astoria Theatre in London's West End.

 On 30 October 2018, Billy Idol and Tony James along with Steve Jones and Paul Cook, formerly of the Sex Pistols, performed a free entry gig at The Roxy in Hollywood, Los Angeles, California, under the name Generation Sex, playing a combined set of the two former bands' material.
 Entrance tickets were allotted to applicants via a lottery.